 This new form of investment is the dawning of a new financial era, one where everyone has a fair shot at achieving wealth and financial security – the kind of equality that I am constantly fighting for.

 I believe that healthcare is a human right.
 As such, Access to affordable, quality health care for all Michiganders is of the utmost importance to me.
 We must strengthen consumer protections and keep health care costs low, so that more families can purchase coverage and small businesses can offer coverage to their employees.
 We must protect and strengthen Medicare and ensure Michigan gets its fair share of resources so that families can access health services such as annual wellness visits, mammograms and screenings that help prevent and treat serious conditions.
 President Obama’s Affordable Care Act set us on the path to achieve these goals and we must continue working to make them a reality.

 We must also fight any attempt to undermine women’s health.
 It is unacceptable for any group to discriminate against our mothers, daughters, sisters, and neighbors by limiting their ability to receive important preventative services such as birth control.
-Being a woman is not a pre-existing condition.
+I’m proud to be pro-choice and I know that being a woman is not a pre-existing condition.

 Social Safety Net

 Lately, here in Michigan and in the nation’s Capital, it seems there are far too many politicians who are catering to rich and powerful special interest groups while going out of their way to tear apart the social safety net for families who need it most.
 In my mind, they need to be reminded that, “you are your brother’s keeper,” and these crucial services are there to help Michigan families make ends meet, put food on the table, or keep the heat or electricity on during tough times until they can get back on their feet.

 We simply will not be able to turn our economy around if we abandon our middle class and their families.
 As your Congresswoman I will fight to: